tempesta-tech/tempesta/README.md

 Scheduler is used to distribute load among known servers.
 The syntax is as
 follows:
 ```
-sched <SCHED_NAME>;
+sched <SCHED_NAME> [OPTIONS];
 ```
 `SCHED_NAME` is the name of a scheduler available in Tempesta.
+`OPTIONS` are optional.
+Not all schedulers have additional options.

 Currently there are two schedulers available:
-* **round-robin** - Rotates all servers in a group in round-robin manner so that requests are distributed uniformly across servers.
+* **ratio** - Balances the load across servers in a group based on each server's weight.
+Requests are forwarded more to servers with more weight, and less to servers with less weight.
+As a result, each server in a group receives an optimal load.
 This is the default scheduler.
 * **hash** - Chooses a server based on a URI/Host hash of a request.
 Requests are distributed uniformly, and requests with the same URI/Host are always sent to the same server.